MohitGoel92/Customer-Marketing-Segmentation/README.md

 **Pros of Hierarchical Clustering**

-- The optimal number of clusters can be obtained by the model itself
+- The optimal number of clusters can be obtained by the model itself.
-- Practical visualisation with the dendrogram
+- Practical visualisation with the dendrogram.

+**Cons of Hierarchical Clustering**

+- Not appropriate on large datasets.